THIS IS FOR YOU

 University of Arizona, located in Tucson, offers the SALT Center, Strategic Alternative Learning Techniques Center, providing support for students with learning and attention differences.
 Accommodations may include note-takers and weekly tutoring.
 Like other centers, it provides a place where students can go to focus and get a handle on their academics.
 During the pandemic, the center itself is all online, but they are keeping the first-floor lounge open for students to have a quiet place to study by appointment, with social distancing.

 Boston College has a special center, The Connors Family Learning Center (CFLC), dedicated to students with learning disabilities and ADHD.
 There is a different center for students with other disabilities.
 The CFLC offers tutoring, writing support and a testing location.
 It publishes a formalized grievance process, which is useful because when students don’t receive their accommodations, they often do not know what recourse they have.

-Additional citation for this section: petersons.com: 20 Great Colleges for Students with Learning Disabilities
+Additional source: petersons.com: 20 Great Colleges for Students with Learning Disabilities

 CONGRATULATIONS, YOU’VE SELECTED YOUR COLLEGE!
 NOW WHAT?

 Right away, reach out to the center that provides support for accessible education at your university and find out what the requirements are to register.
 The next step is to compile the documentation that you will need.
 To establish with the university that you are a student with a disability, you will complete a form and submit a letter from a medical professional along with other pertinent information.
 It is helpful if you have an idea which accommodations you would like to request.
 If you had a “504 Plan” or an IEP (Independent Education Plan), this will help establish that you have a disability and appropriate accommodations, so you may want or need to provide that paperwork, although that does not guarantee future accommodations.
 It supports your registration request with the center for accessible education.